pallyj/boltc/README.md

 - Distributed computing
 - Servers

-Check out the [wiki](https://github.com/pallyj/boltc/wiki) for more details!
+Check out the [wiki](https://github.com/pallyj/boltc/wiki) for more details, or the documentation for our [runtime](https://pallyj.github.io/boltdoc/runtime/)!

 The Bolt Language focuses on